Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

-\begin{quote}\textit { ``Okay, what is the latest document?
+\begin{quote} \textbf{Information status issues}: \textit { ``Okay, what is the latest document?
 I have one stored on my hard disk.
 I'm using that one.
 I know it's from 2018, but is this really the latest one?
 I don't know.
 If you ask me where to find the newest template for NDA, I don't know.
 Who has stored it?
 Is it somewhere?
 Yes.
 But I don't know where to search from.'' } \end{quote}

 The possibility to store similar information to multiple different tools and the ability to choose freely which tool to use and when has results in scattered information.
-When asked about the reason, introduction of new tools and a lack of global overarching vision seemed to be the main causes of fragmented information.
+When asked about the reason, introduction of new tools and a lack of global overarching vision seemed to be the main causes of \textit{fragmented information}.

 When knowledge is shared in person, it can be considered quite informal.
 When knowledge is conveyed through a document that can be read at any given time, it requires some kind of format.
-When asked about hindering factors related to knowledge management, information structure came up multiple times.
+When asked about hindering factors related to knowledge management, \textit{information structure} came up multiple times.
 Participants explained that documentation must have some kind of structure so that it would be understandable to the reader and the information would be compatible with other sources.
 Having no structure means that everyone stores and shares information how they like and that causes difficulties.
 One of the potential reasons for not having a solid structure for storing and sharing information is the fact that information rarely stays static.

-\begin{quote}\textit { ``I agree that information exists, but it's gathered and presented in different ways.
+\begin{quote} \textbf{Information structure related issues}: \textit { ``I agree that information exists, but it's gathered and presented in different ways.
 For this reason, it's challenging to compare the info because it's not stored/structured in a similar way.
 Not sure if the information is compatible because different sources present the facts differently.'' } \end{quote}

-An email has proven effective for communication regardless of time and location.
+An \textit{email} has proven effective for communication regardless of time and location.
 A lot of information is shared via emails daily as it is an effective tool to communicate both internally and externally.
 Despite the undeniable benefits, many participants mentioned email hindering knowledge management.
 One participant described how emailing can be used for the wrong purposes, which would later cause issues in finding information.